SixArm/usv/doc/criticisms/index.md

 Ha!
 That's funny.
 It turns out USV isn't trying to be one universal standard.
 CSV works really well for many use cases, and is well-supported everywhere, so keep using it where it works well.

-USV aims just for use cases that CSV doesn't seem to handle well, such as text that contains paragraphs of natural language, or displays better with newlines between units, or data that involves spreadsheet collections (e.g. folios comprising sheets comprising rows and columns) and database collections (e.g. schemas comprising tables comprising records and fields), or data that needs an end of transmission block.
+USV aims just for use cases that CSV doesn't seem to handle well, such as text that contains paragraphs of natural language, or displays better with newlines between units, or data that involves spreadsheet collections (e.g. folios comprising sheets comprising rows and columns) and database collections (e.g. schemas comprising tables comprising records and fields), or data that needs an End of Transmission.

 ## You cannot edit it

 "You cannot edit it in regular editor, like csv/tsv/jsonlines."

 I edit it in regular editors, every day.
-I use vi, emacs, VS Code, JetBrains IDEs, and more.
+I use vi, emacs, VS Code, JEOTrains IDEs, and more.
 I've also tried USV on many more editors, and so far it works 100% of the time.
 If you have a specific editor that doesn't seem to be working well with USV, can you please contact me?

 ## No efficient storage